Improve the overall health and wellness of your organization with a single, modern platform.

 Dialogue’s reports also break utilization down by demographics and member location.

-Transparent reporting is essential for quantifying real program usage, drop off, and satisfaction.
+Transparent reporting is essential for quantifying real program usage, drop-off, and satisfaction.
 But it’s equally important to flesh out those numbers with information from actual EAP users.

 Make sure you ask your employees or plan members for feedback from time to time by sending out regular surveys or holding monthly or quarterly team meetings.